Depression Hotline

 What Is a Depression Hotline?

 A depression hotline is a free service that offers immediate emotional support and guidance.
-When you call, you’re connected with someone trained to help you:
+When you call, you’re connected with support to help you:

 The conversation is confidential, compassionate and tailored to your needs — no pressure, no obligation.